Ceymoh/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-print numbers from 0 to 9
+using _putchar to print numbers from 0 to 9